Peggy Myers receives 2021 Edna V. Folger Outstanding Teacher Award

-Lori Cash, of Columbus Signature Academy Lincoln Campus, received the 2020 Edna V. Folger Outstanding Teacher Award.
-Lori was honored during a special presentation at CSA Lincoln on August 5, 2020.
-Mrs. Cash will also be recognized as a part of the Columbus Area Chamber of Commerce Annual Meeting held at The Commons on September 18, 2020.
+Peggy Myers, of Columbus East High School received the 2021 Edna V. Folger Outstanding Teacher Award.
+Peggy was honored during a special presentation at Columbus East on May 20, 2021.
+Mrs. Myers will also be recognized during the Columbus Area Chamber of Commerce Annual Meeting held in the fall of 2021.

-As part of the recognition, Mrs. Cash received an inscribed clock from the IUPUC Center for Teaching and Learning (CTL); a monetary gift from SIHO, the Community Education Coalition and the CTL; and her name will be added to a plaque in the Columbus Learning Center which lists all previous Folger Award winners.
+As part of the recognition, Mrs. Myers received a monetary gift from SIHO; an inscribed clock from the IUPUC Center for Teaching and Learning (CTL); and her name will be added to a plaque in the Columbus Learning Center which lists all previous Folger Award winners.

 About the Award

 Edna Folger set the early standard for teachers.
 In her honor, Arvin Foundation originally established the award which was designed to raise awareness about the immeasurable influence teachers have on their students and to recognize the image of teachers as important community role models.